WTF Is the Snake Diet?

 A big part of my job as a dietitian and health coach is to demystify food trends and field questions about the latest health crazes and fad diets cropping up online.
 I've been getting a lot of questions recently about the Snake Diet.
 Heard of it?
-Wondering what in the world this is and if it has you eating snakes for breakfast, lunch, and dinner?
+Wondering what in the world this is and if it has you eating snakes for breakfast, lunch, and dinner with a side of snake juice?
 Now that you're officially creeped out, learn more about the Snake Diet and if it's legit.

 So no, the Snake Diet is not a "slither away the pounds" meal plan or an "eat what a snake eats" gimmick (swallowing mice whole sounds pretty brutal), but rather a structured plan with a detox period, timed fasting portion, and maintenance phase.

 I was actually relieved when I heard the name started out as a joke.
 The Snake Diet is meant to imitate the eating patterns of wild animals.
-It promotes eating one large meal and then fasting for the rest of the day—or even several days or, I kid you not, "as long as f***ing possible," according to the diet's founder Cole Robinson.
+It promotes eating one large meal and then fasting for the rest of the day—or even several days or, I kid you not, "as long as f***ing possible," according to the diet's founder, Cole Robinson.
+It's this kind of language that had the hosts of The Doctors stunned and even a bit angry when Robinson appeared on the talk show recently.
+"If you're f***ing fat, you don't need to eat," he screams into the camera.
+"Drink water and f***ing salt.
+You don't need anything more than that."
+He goes on to argue his theory to the panel of medically trained doctors that "fat people don't need to eat any food because they have more calories than they could ever use in like weeks on the gut."

-Here's how it's supposed to work: You fast for the first 48 hours and drink something called Snake Juice, which sounds really suspicious but is actually just water, sea salt, and potassium chloride (a salt substitute) and is intended to help replenish your electrolytes.
+Here's how the Snake Diet is supposed to work: You fast for the first 48 hours and drink something called Snake Juice, which sounds really suspicious but is actually just water, sea salt, and potassium chloride (a salt substitute) and is intended to help replenish your electrolytes.

 After those first two days, you focus on a low-carb, high-fat diet with plates filled with mostly nonstarchy veggies with a little meat and fat.
 Here's the thing that many people misunderstand about low-carb, high-fat diets, though: Fat intake doesn't have to come from meat, and this interpretation doesn't help clear up that confusion.
 Why can't we just say "fill most of the plate with nonstarchy vegetables, include a small serving of meat or fish, and include a serving of healthy fat like avocado or olive oil"?
 That sounds like a reasonable, balanced, nutritional meal to me.